sophiathekitty/Community-Discord-BOT/README.md

 ### Installing

-This is a step by step guide of getting Miunie ready on your machine and ready for development.
+This is a step by step guide to get Miunie ready on your machine and ready for development.

 **Getting the source**
 1. [Fork the repository](https://help.github.com/articles/fork-a-repo/).